Become a Writing Center Consultant

 - Improve editing and proofreading skills, expand vocabulary, and better understand technical conventions of academic writing

-Writing tutors also maintain tutoring records, develop and present workshops, and mentor newer tutors.
-Our tutors work anywhere from five to twenty hours per week in addition to attending training sessions every other week.
+Writing consultants also maintain tutoring records, develop and present workshops, and mentor newer tutors.
+Our consultants work anywhere from five to twenty hours per week in addition to attending training sessions every other week.

-To be considered for a Writing Center tutor position, applicants must demonstrate the following qualifications:
+To be considered for a Writing Center consultant position, applicants must demonstrate the following qualifications:

 - Current enrollment as a UW-Platteville student in good academic standing

 - Strong background writing in a higher-education environment

 - "A" or "B" in Freshman Composition 1130 and 1230 (or test out)

 - Strong critical thinking skills